Homeschool ADHD Kids : Resources for GREAT Outcomes

 Superparenting for ADD was my FAVORITE parenting book in regard to dealing with ADHD.
 “With decades of experience working with ADD children, Dr. Edward Hallowell has long argued that ADD is too often misunderstood, mistreated, and mislabeled as a “disability.”
 Superparenting for ADD offers a specific game plan.
 By understanding your child as described in Superparenting, you can nurture YOUR child through homeschooling.
 You can allow your child to safely take risks.
 You can let your child dabble as a way to learn, encourage playful practice and support mastery of a skill.
 Then you can recognize and reward your child’s accomplishments.

-The Gift Of ADHD – “Children with ADHD exhibit exceptional strengths that Honos-Webb sees as opportunities.
+The Gift of ADHD: How to Transform Your Child’s Problems into Strengths – “Children with ADHD exhibit exceptional strengths that Honos-Webb sees as opportunities.
 These gifts include emotional sensitivity toward others, passion and exuberance.
 They have unusual problem-solving skills and a love of nature.
 Honos-Webb’s goal is to bring these traits to light and help parents transform “symptoms into talents—or at the least, lovable eccentricities.”

-Parenting Children With Adhd – “Gives parents a framework for building a successful parenting program at home.
+Parenting Children With Adhd – This will help give you a framework for building a successful parenting program at home.
 Reviews the educational rights of children with ADHD and outlines a process for working with school district’s to get your child the help they need.”

 Dr. Bob’s Guide to Stop ADHD in 18 Days – A highly rated, thorough guide to overcoming ADHD through dietary changes.